podlom/get_mysql_db_php_from_cms/README.md

 # get_mysql_db_php_from_cms

+Possible usage for: DevOps automation, backups sripting and much more.

-Get create MySQL database(s) & user(s) SQL script from popular CMS such as Wordpress, Drupal, Joomla! & Magento Let me know If you want to add more.
+Get create MySQL database(s) & user(s) SQL script from popular CMS such as Wordpress, Drupal, Joomla!, Magento, Yii2 Framework both advanced & basic application templates.

+Please, let me know If you want to add some more missing CMS and Frameworks written on PHP.

 Usage:
 ```